jddunn/restless/README.md

 ## Screenshots and Rxamples
 <div>
+  <h4>Feature Selection</h4>
   <p>We use Pearson coefficient to see how our features correlate with each other, and since we're doing binary classification, we can get the point-biserial correlation for each feature compared to our target feature (classification of "benign" or "malicious").</p>
+  <p>Unlike conventional feature selection for regression, our model (HANN) takes a representation of documents as features (features ~= document sentences in this context).
+For HANN, we care about <b>any</b> feature that has some linear correlation, positive or negative.</p>
   <a href="./screenshots/model_results/Features Correlation Matrix for PE Header Data 2020-04-06 19:19:16.png" style="left">
     <img src="./screenshots/model_results/Features Correlation Matrix for PE Header Data 2020-04-06 19:19:16.png" alt="Features Correlaton Matrix for PE Header Data" width="450">
   </a>